TEAMMATES/teammates/docs/process.md

 #### Updating the PR

-If you are tasked to update your PR either by Github Actions or by your reviewer, **do not** close the PR and open a new one.
+If you are tasked to update your PR either by GitHub Actions or by your reviewer, **do not** close the PR and open a new one.
 You should make and push the updates to the same branch used in the PR, essentially repeating [step 3](#step-3-fix-the-issue).

 Remember to add a comment to indicate the PR is ready for review again, e.g. `Ready for review` or `Changes made`.